cerner/fhir.cerner.com/content/dstu2/openid-connect.md

 User identifiers remain permanent, except in the following conditions:

-- The EHR switches a group of users to utilize a new authentication system.
+* The EHR switches a group of users to utilize a new authentication system.
-- A user's identifier is changed in the upstream authentication system.
+* A user's identifier is changed in the upstream authentication system.
-- The organization changes EHR systems.
+* The organization changes EHR systems.

-Neither OpenID Connect nor SMART on FHIR<sup>®</sup> prescribe mechanisms for addressing the above scenarios.
+Neither OpenID Connect nor SMART on FHIR<sup>Â®</sup> prescribe mechanisms for addressing the above scenarios.
 As such, application developers should consider proprietary mechansims for handling such scenarios if critical user information is managed outside of the EHR.

-###Validating OpenID Connect Identity Tokens###
+## Validating OpenID Connect Identity Tokens

 The client application receiving the identity token must validate that the audience (aud) claim matches its own client identifier, per section 3.1.3.7 of [OpenID Connect Core][OPENID].